exotica-jewelry/multietch-newsletter-d1/README-multietch.md

 `<mj-button mj-class="button button--ghost" css-class="button button--ghost" href="#" title="TITLE">TEXT</mj-button>`
 The CSS classes are necessary for styling of the link elements.

-# Zoho settings for a standard newsletter
+# Zoho settings for a standard email

+This guides you through creating an email campaign from scratch; if instead you've copied or cloned an existing campaign, some of the following will already be set up.

 * The merge tag for the first name is `$[FNAME|Multi-Etch User|Multi-Etch User]$`
 * Campaign title should be in the form `2021-01-31 Newsletter`